Appendix A: Instructor Guide

 Two of the sections in this chapter are useful for early in the class, both the information and exercises.
 The exercises are used throughout the class, so are useful when taught early or first.

-- Explaining_the_Code#Introduction is useful for explaining how the FOSS methodology is useful in non-code situations, which is an essential point to understand.
+- The Introduction section of Explaining the Code is useful for explaining how the FOSS methodology is useful in non-code situations, which is an essential point to understand.
 The exercise in this section is to do good code commenting and developer documentation for any code developed in this class.
 This is a useful exercise to begin early in the class.

-- Explaining_the_Code#Documenting_technical_and_community_proceedings also shares a useful FOSS developer skill that is non-coding.
+- >The Documenting technical and community proceedings section of Explaining the Code also shares a useful FOSS developer skill that is non-coding.
 The exercise is to work as a class to document the class, and so is most useful when it is begun at the earliest opportunity in the class.

 Subsequent editions of the book are likely to refactor this content and move it to an earlier place in the textbook.